2012 Spanish Grand Prix: Qualifying

 Saturday afternoon's qualifying session was split into three parts.
 The first session ran for 20 minutes, eliminating cars that finished 18th or lower.
 The second session lasted 15 minutes, eliminating cars that finished 11th to 17th.
 The final ten-minute session determined pole position to tenth.
 Cars that qualified for the final session had to start the race on the tyres with which they set their quickest lap times in the session.
 Conditions were warm and dry for qualifying.
-The track got faster by around eight-tenths of a second per lap rather than the usual three-tenths of a second.
-Unlike other fast drivers, Hamilton did two timed laps and beat Alonso and Maldonado to take what would have been his third pole position of 2012, the 22nd of his career and McLaren's 150th in Formula One with a time of 1 minute, 21.707 seconds.
+The track improved by about eight-tenths of a second per lap, rather than the usual three-tenths.
+Unlike other fast drivers, Hamilton completed two timed laps and beat Alonso and Maldonado to claim his provisional third pole position of 2012, 22nd of his career, and McLaren's 150th in Formula One with a time of 1 minute, 21.707 seconds.
 Maldonado qualified provisional second despite an untidy lap while Alonso saved a set of soft tyres and set the third-fastest lap.
-Grosjean used a setup from what Lotus learnt the day before to take fourth.
+Grosjean took fourth using a setup learned the day before by Lotus.
 His teammate Räikkönen, fifth, made minor errors during his lap on the soft tyres.
-Pérez was the faster Sauber driver in sixth, with Rosberg seventh after one lap set early in the third session on a new set of left-hand tyres and used right-hand compounds.
+Pérez, sixth, was the faster Sauber driver, with Rosberg seventh after a lap set early in the third session on a new set of left-hand tyres and right-hand compounds.
 Vettel and Schumacher in eighth and ninth both elected not to complete a full lap in the third session as a tyre-saving measure for the race.
-Kobayashi, tenth, suffered a hydraulic leak en route to the pit lane at the conclusion of the second session, causing his team Sauber to instruct him to stop his car to ensure it sustained no further damage.
+Kobayashi, tenth, suffered a hydraulic leak en route to the pit lane at the end of the second session, prompting Sauber to instruct him to stop his car to ensure no further damage was sustained.